About Us

 The Bishop’s Committee is the local governing body at St. John’s.
 The officers of the Bishop’s Committee are Senior Warden, Junior Warden, Clerk and Treasurer.
 The Bishop’s Committee members meet regularly and make decisions regarding St. John’s finances, programs, and goals.
 Bishop’s Committee members are responsible for carrying out the mission of St. John’s Church.

 Please join us Sunday mornings at 10:30 a.m. for our regular services.
-The Eucharist (Holy Communion) is a part of every Sunday service, and all those who truly sorry for their sins, are welcome at His table.
+The Eucharist (Holy Communion) is a part of every Sunday service, and all those who truly sorry for their sins, are welcome at the Lord’s table.

 St. John’s is located in the heart of the downtown Williams, just one block south of Historic Route 66 at the corners of Grant and 2nd Streets.